Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Docker

 Components such as the API-Builder project are supposed to run as a Docker-Container.
 The Elasticsearch stack is using standard Docker-Images which are configured with environment variables and some mount points.
 With that, you are pretty flexible.
 You can run them with the provided docker-compose or with a Docker Orchestration platform such a Kubernetes or OpenShift to get elastic scaling & self-healing.

+### Docker-Compose

+Docker Compose is currently used to deploy the solution.
+It is planned to provide HELM charts for the solution in the medium term to simplify deployment on Kubernetes and OpenShift.
+Please be careful using docker-compose version 1.28.x as it may contain a bug/issue reading the .env file.
+See here: https://github.com/docker/compose/issues/8108 or https://github.com/docker/compose/issues/8173.
+Perhaps switch back to a previous version.

 ### API-Gateway/API-Management